-2014 will be an exciting year for our little village.
-We will be 200 years old.
+2014 is an exciting year for our little village.
+We are 200 years old.

 Hard to imagine.
 Come along with us on our journey as we prepare to celebrate our Bicentennial in 2014!